ql909/mathematical_definitions/README.md

 # Privacy
-1. Distance to Closest Record (DCR)

-    >  Distance to Closest Record for a given individual s in S as the minimum distance between s and every original individual o in O (Minieri, 2022):
+1. Distance to Closest Record (DCR).
+Distance to Closest Record for a given individual s in S as the minimum distance between s and every original individual o in O (Minieri, 2022):

     > 𝐷𝐶𝑅(s) = 𝑚𝑖𝑛 𝑑(s,o) for each o∈O

    DCR(s) = 0 means that s is an identical copy (clone) of at least one real individual in the original dataset O.

 3. Nearest Neighbour Distance Ratio (NNDR)